alexs714/nordstrom-hello-retail-workshop/Lesson0_BeforeWorkshop/README.md

 You will need to select a unique `STAGE` name and choose a `REGION` for your service to be deployed into

-We recommend you use your User ID to ensure it's unique and to allow you to search for it in the AWS console, but you can use any name you want.
-Please define it as an environment variable for later use:
+We recommend you use your User ID to ensure it's unique and to allow you to search for it in the AWS console.  **Do not use a stage name with hyphens in it.**  Please define it as an environment variable for later use:

 #### OS X